malloc-nbytes/forge/README.md

 and functions on how to build, install, uninstall, etc. To help with this, a suite of functions and data structures are supplied as the forge API.

+Along with `forge`, it will also compile and install a tool called `fviewer`.
+It works similarly to `less`.

 ## Compiling
 Forge requires sqlite3.
 You must either download and untar it yourself, or just run `bootstrap.sh`.
 _Note_: `bootstrap.sh` generates `configure` with `--prefix=/usr` and `--libdir=/usr/lib64`.